Fire Frogs' Anderson spins five one-hit innings

 "I hate giving up runs early on in the season, obviously," he said.
 "It was definitely a good outing, to come back and pitch well."

-Watching Wentz, who is Atlanta's 10th-ranked prospect, toss up zeroes provided Anderson with a clear goal to achieve when he arrived at the ballpark Saturday.
+Watching Wentz put together a strong outing provided Anderson with a clear goal when he arrived at the ballpark Saturday.
 The two have built a bond while advancing through three levels of the Minors together.
-Anderson also mentioned two fellow 2016 Draft picks -- Fire Frogs right-hander Bryse Wilson and Class A Rome left-hander Kyle Muller -- as other prospects he has enjoyed getting to know and hang out with during their time together from instructional league play to Spring Training and Minor League seasons.
+Anderson also mentioned the he has learned from two fellow 2016 Draft picks -- Fire Frogs right-hander Bryse Wilson and Class A Rome left-hander Kyle Muller.

 Braves No. 24 prospect Brett Cumberland went 3-for-4 with a pair of doubles and an RBI, while ninth-ranked Cristian Pache had two hits, drove in one run and scored another.